ariffnorhadi/s51445-lab4-web2/README.md

 I used Netbeans IDE.

 There you go.
-Hope this will help you to start your journey as a software developer!
+I hope this will help you to start your journey as a software developer!
 Thanks!